HEHS NDEA Electronics Class of 1965

 HEHS NDEA ELECTRONICS CLASS OF 1965

-We need to turn back the pages of history books to fully appreciate how fifteen special students from all over Cabell County, West Virginia came to be enrolled in an unprecedented Electronics class.
+We need to turn back the pages of history books to fully appreciate how fifteen "select" students from all over Cabell County, West Virginia came to be enrolled in an unprecedented Electronics class.
 This story begins during the first decade following World War II.
 That era was marked by frequent threats and “rattling of nuclear sabers” between the United States and the Soviet Union.
-The U.S. Strategic Air Command kept long-range bombers armed with nuclear warheads in the air at all times.
+The U.S. Strategic Air Command would keep long-range bombers armed with nuclear warheads in the air for long periods of time.
 Children practiced bomb drills at schools and almost every family had some kind of “nuclear fallout shelter plan.”
-Radio and TV stations broadcast daily “Civil Defense” and “Emergency Preparedness” instructions during the years of peak hostilities.
+Radio and TV stations broadcast daily “Civil Defense” and “Emergency Preparedness” instructions during times of peak hostility.
 “The Cold War" was, indeed, a perilous time for most Americans.

 .